Mar

 2020

-MongoDB Backup Best Practices
+MongoDB Database Backup: Best Practices & Expert Tips

-MongoDB Backup Best PracticesIn this blog, we will be discussing different backup strategies for MongoDB and their use cases, along with the pros and cons of each.
+In this blog, we will be discussing different MongoDB database backup strategies and their use cases, along with pros and cons and a few other useful tips.

 Generally, there are two types of backups used with databases technologies like MongoDB:

-Additionally, we have the option of incremental backups as well (part of logical), where we can capture the deltas or incremental data changes made between full backups to minimize the data loss in case of any disaster.
-We will be discussing these two backup options, how to proceed with them, and which one suits better depending upon requirements and environment setup.
+Additionally, when working with logical backups, we have the option of taking incremental backups as well, where we capture the deltas or incremental data changes made between full backups to minimize the amount of data loss in case of any disaster.

-Logical Backups
+Logical backups

 These are the types of backups where data is dumped from the databases into the backup files.
-A logical backup with MongoDB means you’ll be dumping the data into a BSON formatted file.
+A logical backup with MongoDB means you’ll be dumping the data into a BSON-formatted file.

-Mongodump: Takes dump/backup of the databases into “.bson” format which can be later restored by replaying the same logical statements captured in dump files back to the databases.
+Mongodump: Takes dump/backup of the databases into “.bson” format, which can be later restored by replaying the same logical statements captured in dump files back to the databases.

 mongodump --host=mongodb1.example.net --port=27017 --username=user --authenticationDatabase=admin --db=demo --collection=events --out=/opt/backup/mongodump-2011-10-24

-Note: If we don’t specify the DB name or Collection name explicitly in the above “mongodump” syntax, then the backup will be taken for the entire database or collections respectively.
-If “authorization” is enabled then we must specify the “authenticationDatabase”.
+Note: If we don’t specify the DB name or Collection name explicitly in the above “mongodump” syntax then the backup will be taken for the entire database or collections, respectively.
+If “authorization” is enabled, then we must specify the “authenticationDatabase”

 mongodump --host=mongodb1.example.net --port=27017 --username=user --authenticationDatabase=admin --oplog --out=/opt/backup/mongodump-2011-10-24

-2. Does not require you to halt writes against a specific node where you will be running the backup.
+- It does not require you to halt writes against a specific node where you will be running the backup.
 Hence, the node would still be available for other operations.

-3. The speed of backup also depends on allocated IOPS and type of storage since lots of read/writes would be happening during this process.
+- The speed of backup also depends on allocated IOPS and type of storage since lots of read/writes would be happening during this process.

-1. Replica set: Always preferred to run on secondaries.
+- Replica set: Always preferred to run on secondaries.

-2. Shard clusters: Take a backup of config server replicaset and each shard individually using the secondary nodes of them.
+- Shard clusters: Take a backup of config server replicaset and each shard individually using the secondary nodes of them.

-Now comes the restoration part when dealing with Logical backups.
+Now comes the restoration part when dealing with logical backups.
 Same as for backups, MongoDB provides the below utilities for restoration purposes.

 mongorestore --host=mongodb1.example.net --port=27017 --username=user --password --authenticationDatabase=admin --db=demo --collection=events /opt/backup/mongodump-2011-10-24/events.bson